PlathC/Mirage/Features.md

 ### __Fourier transform__

-DFT and FFT 2D algorithms are implemented and provide the ability to work directly in the frequency domain.
+DFT and FFT 2D algorithms provide the ability to work directly in the frequency domain.

 <p align="center">